andrewhead/hri-project/notes/eval/eval2.md

 You will work with the machine to configure the machine to get the cut to reproduce this appearance.
 You will choose when you feel that you have accurately reproduced the work."
 "The machine is going to attempt to guess what you want.
-As you give ratings, it's going to get closer.
+As you give comparisons, it's going to get closer.
 Your task is to provide ratings to help it get closer to the ideal etching.
 Then when you're done, click 'Accept'."